Creating Balance through Dance

-Dance is not taught at the middle school level in Tyler and this program provides an opportunity for girls to gain dance experience prior to high school while also developing a positive self-image.
-“Creating Balance through Dance” uses dance terminology, technique and choreography as the foundation for the residency, over laid with journaling and team work that explores the challenges they face on a daily basis.
+The program provides an opportunity for students to gain dance experience while also developing a positive self-image.
+“Creating Balance through Dance” uses dance terminology, technique, and choreography as the foundation for the residency, overlaid with journaling and teamwork that explores the daily challenges students face.
 Different dance styles including Jazz, Ballet, Lyrical, Folk and Hip-Hop are covered throughout the program.

 Creating Balance through Dance teaches students that physical activity, creativity, teamwork, and individuality are all things to be cultivated and celebrated within themselves.
 By building dance classes into their school-day routines, students can clearly see the connections between dance and academics, encouraging them to achieve success in both.